CirclesUBI/circles-handbook/docs/developers/tutorials/circles-by-hand-with-sbt-ethereum.md

 slug: /developers/tutorials/circles-by-hand-with-sbt-ethereum
 ---

-## Circles by hand with sbt-ethereum
+# Circles by hand with sbt-ethereum
-Steve Randy Waldman 2021-03-23
+_Author: Steve Randy Waldman 2021-03-23_

 Here we’ll go through the exercise of creating a _Circles_ identity by hand with sbt-ethereum.